isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-secret-war-experiments-in-singapore.md

 #### **Free but not Forgotten**

 Lim says that OKA 9420’s head Ryoichi Naito and his colleagues were never tried as war criminals.
 “After the war, the Americans occupied Japan”, he recalls.
 “They started interviewing and tried to arrest war criminals.
 And one critical thing they sought more information about was biochemical warfare in Harbin.
-They wanted the key men”.
+They wanted the key men.”

 The Americans tracked down Naito who, in his fluent English, told them that he would turn over all the medical records, data from experiments and papers to the US on condition that they let him walk free.
 The Americans did just that, granting Naito and the rest of Unit 731 immunity from prosecution for war crimes.